 A classical knowledge curriculum focused on the intellectual foundations of global civilization—science, literature, art, and history—as well as a structured approach to writing skills and true quantitative fluency

-Urban experiential learning that takes full advantage of being located in one of the great cities of the world, with a discovery-based learning environment that integrates regular trips out into the city
+Urban experiential learning that takes full advantage of being located in one of the great cities of the world, with a discovery learning school environment that integrates regular trips out into the city

-Mandarin language programs that offer a chance to develop bilingual thinking, giving the twin gifts of direct access to a whole new realm of culture and opportunities, and access to a whole new perspective on one's own mind and expression
+Mandarin language program options that offer a chance to develop bilingual thinking, giving the twin gifts of direct access to a whole new realm of culture and opportunities, and access to a whole new perspective on one's own mind and expression

-Taken together, these facets add up to a program in which children practice real life choices in both highly designed educational environments and culturally rich natural urban ones, all while joyously learning a sequence of history, science, grammar, math, mastering a second language, and more.
-It's a program where children learn how to illuminate every corner of their minds, developing deep, lasting knowledge and skills that ensures that the curiosity, lust for life, and work ethic that they develop at Polis will become an enduring part of their character.
+At Polis, your child will practice real life choices in both highly designed educational environments and culturally rich natural urban ones, all while joyously learning a sequence of history, science, grammar, math, and foreign language opportunities.
+It's a program where children learn how to illuminate every corner of their minds, developing deep, lasting knowledge and skills that undergirds insatiable curiosity, confident know-how, and an impassioned work ethic.

-Polis programs feature a high-fidelity implementation of the Montessori method, an approach that creates a highly structured learning environment that allows students to be equally highly autonomous.
-This combination—high structure and high autonomy—is what is missing from other educational paradigms, and is at the heart of what makes Montessori such a uniquely effective system.
+Polis programs feature a high-fidelity implementation of the Montessori method.
+We offer a highly structured learning environment, in which your child will be highly autonomous.
+This combination—high structure and high autonomy—is at the heart of what makes Montessori such a uniquely effective system.

 The Montessori approach to education was developed a century ago by Maria Montessori.
 Montessori was an Italian doctor and educational visionary who took on the task of educating some of society’s poorest and seemingly least-able children.
 Drawing from then emerging insights in learning theory and developmental psychology, Montessori created a methodology that was so impactful that her students greatly surpassed well-off students in traditional early education programs.
 In every respect—self-control, manners and sociability, and academic learning—children in Montessori environments flourished and advanced in dramatically evident ways.
 Over the last hundred years her timeless practice has been refined.